g-ellis/Bio6100/lecture/lecture_notes.md

     - where var is a counter variable that holds the current value of the loop and seq is an integer/character vector that defines the start and end of the loop
     - usually i , j, or k is used as the var

+2024-04-11
+  - in ggplot aesthetics, color refers to one dimensional shapes (points, lines) and fill refers to two-dimensional shapes (boxplots, bars, confidence intervals)